2015 FIA World Endurance Championship: LMP2

-Defending European Le Mans Series champions Signatech, retaining drivers' champions Nelson Panciatici and Paul-Loup Chatin and adding Vincent Capillaire to the team.
-The team, which previously participated in 2012, will have backing from Alpine with their Oreca-based A450 chassis with Nissan power.
-Morand Racing also shifts from the European Le Mans Series, partnering with the Japanese firm SARD in a joint effort.
+Defending European Le Mans Series champions Signatech retained drivers' champions Nelson Panciatici and Paul-Loup Chatin and added Vincent Capillaire to the team.
+The team, which previously participated in 2012, had backing from Alpine with their Oreca-based A450 chassis with Nissan power.
+Morand Racing also shifted from the European Le Mans Series, partnering with the Japanese firm SARD in a joint effort.
 The team initially entered two improved versions of the Morgan LMP2 with Judd engines, but funding issues forced the team to downsize to a single entry.
-Former European Le Mans Series drivers' champion Oliver Webb jumps from Signatech to SARD Morand with Pierre Ragues and rookie Zoël Amberg.
-Extreme Speed Motorsports is the only North American-representative in the series, shifting from the United SportsCar Championship to the WEC with their HPD-Hondas.
-Team owner Scott Sharp joins Ryan Dalziel, who secured an LMP2 championship for Starworks Motorsport in the 2012 WEC, and David Heinemeier Hansson, who won the LMGTE Am Drivers' championship in 2014.
-The second HPD-Honda will be crewed by Johannes van Overbeek, Ed Brown, and former Rolex Sports Car Series champion Jon Fogarty.
+Former European Le Mans Series drivers' champion Oliver Webb jumped from Signatech to SARD Morand with Pierre Ragues and rookie Zoël Amberg.
+Extreme Speed Motorsports was the only North American-representative in the series, shifting from the United SportsCar Championship to the WEC with their HPD-Hondas.
+In 2014, as not full-season entrants eligible for points, the team entered with a single car at the 2014 6 Hours of Circuit of the Americas, and then entered two cars in the 6 Hours of Shanghai, where those two events served as preparation for a full season entry in 2015.
+Team owner Scott Sharp joined Ryan Dalziel, who secured an LMP2 championship for Starworks Motorsport in the 2012 WEC, and David Heinemeier Hansson, who won the LMGTE Am Drivers' championship in 2014.
+The second HPD-Honda was crewed by Johannes van Overbeek, Ed Brown, and former Rolex Sports Car Series champion Jon Fogarty.

 LMGTE Pro

-The LMGTE Pro category remains largely unchanged from 2014 as Porsche, Ferrari, and Aston Martin remain the sole manufacturers involved.
-Three-time LMGTE champions AF Corse's Ferraris will have a near identical line-up as Gianmaria Bruni and Toni Vilander defend their titles in the lead car, while James Calado and Davide Rigon remain in the second Ferrari.
-Porsche Team Manthey also keeps the drivers for its two cars largely unchanged.
-Frédéric Makowiecki, Patrick Pilet, and Wolf Henzler share the No. 92, while Jörg Bergmeister and Richard Lietz remain in the No. 91.
-Michael Christensen is the newcomer to the No. 91, replacing the promoted Nick Tandy.
-Aston Martin Racing expands their effort to three cars for 2015 after partner Young Driver's entry, which won the LMGTE Am category in 2014, moves to the Pro class.
-The all-Danish line-up of Nicki Thiim and Christoffer Nygaard are joined by newcomer Marco Sørensen.
-Robert Bell takes over Bruno Senna's seat alongside Stefan Mücke and Darren Turner, while Alex MacDowall and Fernando Rees are joined by Richie Stanaway, promoted from Aston Martin's LMGTE Am line-up the previous season.
+The LMGTE Pro category remained largely unchanged from 2014 as Porsche, Ferrari, and Aston Martin remained the sole manufacturers involved.
+Three-time LMGTE champions AF Corse's Ferraris had a near identical line-up as Gianmaria Bruni and Toni Vilander defended their titles in the lead car, while James Calado and Davide Rigon remained in the second Ferrari.
+Porsche Team Manthey also kept the drivers for its two cars largely unchanged.
+Frédéric Makowiecki, Patrick Pilet, and Wolf Henzler shared the No. 92, while Jörg Bergmeister and Richard Lietz remained in the No. 91.
+Michael Christensen was the newcomer to the No. 91, replacing the promoted Nick Tandy.
+Aston Martin Racing expanded their effort to three cars for 2015 after partner Young Driver's entry, which won the LMGTE Am category in 2014, moved to the Pro class.
+The all-Danish line-up of Nicki Thiim and Christoffer Nygaard were joined by newcomer Marco Sørensen.
+Robert Bell took over Bruno Senna's seat alongside Stefan Mücke and Darren Turner, while Alex MacDowall and Fernando Rees were joined by Richie Stanaway, promoted from Aston Martin's LMGTE Am line-up the previous season.